Illinois

-Illinois (/ˌɪlɪˈnɔɪ/ IL-ih-NOY-') is a state in the Midwestern United States.
-It shares borders with Wisconsin to its north, Iowa to its northwest, Missouri to its southwest, Kentucky to its south, and Indiana to its east.
-Its largest metropolitan areas include the Chicago metropolitan area, and the Metro East section, of Greater St. Louis.
-Other metropolitan areas include Peoria and Rockford, as well as Springfield, its capital.
-Of the fifty U.S. states, Illinois has the fifth-largest gross domestic product (GDP), the sixth-largest population, and the 25th-largest land area.
+Illinois (/ˌɪlɪˈnɔɪ/ IL-ih-NOY-') is a state in the Midwestern region of the United States.
+It borders Lake Michigan to its northeast, the Mississippi River to its west, and the Wabash and Ohio rivers to its south.
+Of the fifty U.S. states, Illinois has the fifth-largest gross domestic product (GDP), the sixth-largest population, and the 25th-most land area.
+Its capital city is Springfield in the center of the state, and the state's largest city is Chicago in the northeast.